mylaniakea/agent-cli/PERSONALITY_BEADS_DESIGN.md

 # Personality Beads: Composable AI Personality System

+**Status:** Implementation Complete
-**Status:** Research & Design Phase → Moving to Implementation **Target Version:** v2.0.0 (Major Feature Release) **Author:** Matthew + Claude
+**Target Version:** v1.2.0 (Major Feature Release) **Author:** Matthew + Claude
-**Date:** 2024-12-17
+**Date:** 2025-12-19

 ## Executive Summary

 Personality Beads is a **novel approach** to AI agent personality composition that combines established personality trait research with modular prompt architecture.
-Initial research shows **NO existing implementation** of this concept - making this a potential standout feature for agent-cli.
+Initial research shows **NO existing implementation** of this concept - making this a standout feature for agent-cli.

 **The key innovation:** Using the beads system architecture (originally designed for conversation summarization) as the **dual-purpose foundation** for both conversation context AND personality composition.